Tati-Sher/Tati-Sher/README.md

 - 👋 Hi, I’m @Tati-Sher
 - 👀 I’m interested in QA
-- 🌱 I’m currently learning automation
+- 🌱 I’m currently learning Automation on Java, Selenium ID, API
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate on Startup
 - 📫 How to reach me tatytester@gmail.com

 <!---